Owl Toy Craft Owner Makes Unique, Handmade Items

 “When they come in they want a pile of sawdust, and a skid steer wagon or something to load and unload the sawdust,” he says.

 Farmyard toys aren’t the only items in the Owl Toy Craft catalog.
-They also offer larger items like doll cribs, marble game toys, toddler pull wagons, rubber-band pistols and more.
+They also offer larger items like doll cribs, marble game toys, toddler pull wagons, rubber-band pistols and a hardwood floor baby push walker.
 Some of their most popular items are toy kits and models.

 Although the storefront has regular business hours, Owl Toy Craft also sells toys wholesale to 200 businesses across the United States and Canada.
 Since they begin preparing for the Christmas rush in January, it’s not uncommon for customers to consider the business a branch office for the North Pole.